joclement/Dotfiles/README.md

 The installation process is explained in detail in the file `install.sh` and you can get some help information with `install.sh -h`.
-The bash script relies on certain tools, which are just install on debian based systems like apt, so this script can not be used on other distributions.
+The bash script relies on certain tools, which it will check for and install if needed.
+Therefor it uses apt, which is just available on debian based systems.
+So this script can not be used or has to be adapted for other distributions.

 ### Quick Installation